SciRuby/rubyplot/README.md

 **Rubyplot aims to be the most advanced visualization solution for Rubyists.**

-It aims to allow you to visualize anything, anywhere with a simple, Ruby-like API.
+It aims to allow you to visualize anything, anywhere with a flexible, extensible, Ruby-like API.

 # Roadmap by priority
 The release schedule and feature roadmap is as follows.
 Check issues labelled with